 I was also 19 and an idiot.

 When normal people invest real money in a long-term strategy, expecting immediate results, (common misconception), and it doesn’t happen they are gutted.
-But that kind of money is a drop in the bucket for a multi-national.

 Forget ‘more followers’ or ‘increased traffic.’
 These might be the metrics people push, but there’s probably a better solution in your price range when what you really want is to be an authority in your niche or boost in-store sales.